hartwigmedical/scripts/texts/dataRequestQuickStart.md

 Data Request Quick Start
 =====

-This text provides general information about the data you received data within a data request from Hartwig Medical Foundation.
+This text provides you with information about the data you received within a data request from Hartwig Medical Foundation.
 Please use the unique ID given to your request (eg "DR-XXX") in any communication.

 <!--
 Most recent version of this text can be found at one the following repositories: